satomm1/Robot/CAD/3D_prints.md

 # Components to be 3D printed

 Please visit the `stl` directory to obtain these files.
+For full construction instructions, visit the [Mechanical README](./README.md).

 > [!NOTE]
 > Some of these STL files may need to be modified depending on the materials you purchase.
 For example, the motor holders and wheel bearing blocks will change depending on the thickness of the hardwood.